About dibbed.dev

 Picking a name for a product is annoying.
-Most checkers look at five or six places — a couple of domain TLDs and the big social handles — and call it done.
+Most checkers look at five or six places (a couple of domain TLDs and the big social handles) and call it done.
 Then a week later you discover an active USPTO trademark, or that the npm slug is taken, or that the Reddit subreddit exists, and you have to rename.

-dibbed.dev checks 28 places in parallel:
+dibbed.dev checks 33 places in parallel:

-- Domains — 12 TLDs (.com, .ai, .io, .app, .dev, .co, .gg, .xyz, .so, .me, .org, .net) verified via DNS + RDAP
+• Domains.
+14 TLDs (.com, .ai, .io, .app, .dev, .co, .gg, .xyz, .so, .me, .org, .net, .shop, .store) verified via DNS and RDAP.

-- App stores — Apple App Store, Google Play
+• App stores.
+Apple App Store, Google Play.

-- Code registries — npm, PyPI, crates.io, GitHub
+• Code registries. npm, PyPI, crates.io, GitHub.

-- Socials — Reddit (r/ and u/), YouTube, Instagram, X (Twitter), TikTok
+• Socials.
+Reddit (r/ and u/), YouTube, Instagram, X (Twitter), TikTok, Facebook, LinkedIn, Pinterest.

-- Trademark & business records — live USPTO Elasticsearch search; deep links to EUIPO, Companies House (UK), and SEC EDGAR
+• Trademark & business records.
+Live USPTO Elasticsearch search; deep links to EUIPO, Companies House (UK), and SEC EDGAR.

 Results are baked into the page server-side, so you can share a link and the recipient sees the exact same data.
 Most cached lookups complete in under 50 ms; cold lookups take 1–3 seconds while we fan out to the upstream APIs.